ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 The `use:enhance` action takes no arguments; instead, events are used to hook into the default SvelteKit use:enhance parameters and more.
 Check out the [events page](/concepts/events) for details.

-> Without `use:enhance` on the form, the client will be static.
+> Without `use:enhance`, the form will be static.
 You'll get no events, no timers, no client-side validation except for `constraints`, no error focus, etc.<br><br>Also note that SvelteKit's own `use:enhance` cannot be used; you must use the one returned from `superForm`.
 The [events](/concepts/events) have all you need as a replacement.

 ## Differences from SvelteKit's use:enhance